Public Playground Injuries

-- Medical records indicate that most of the playground injuries occur at school (45%), followed by public parks (31%), commercial day care centers (10%), apartment complex (3%), and fast food playgrounds (2%).
-Approximately 9% of locations could not be accounted for.
+- Medical records indicate that most of the playground injuries occur at school (45%), followed by public parks (31%), commercial daycare centers (10%), apartment complex (3%), and fast food playgrounds (2%).
+Approximately 9% of the locations could not be accounted for.

 Besides fractures, other common injuries relating to playgrounds are contusions/abrasions, lacerations, strains and sprains, and concussions.

-The Law Offices of Edward A. Smith warmly invite you to contact our office for friendly no-obligation consultation if your child has been injure on a playground.
+The Edward A Smith Law Offices warmly invite you to contact our office for a friendly no-obligation consultation if your child has been injured on a playground.
 You can see what our clients have been saying about us on Yelp or Avvo.
 Please check out our website where we have listed some of our verdicts and settlements of previous clients.
 We can be reached at (916) 921-6400 or (800) 404-5400 via our website.